Spannakin/WildGetaway/README.md

   within this section I added a form element that is made up of two required firleds for their name and email as well as a text are for the user to express thier query to be summited directly to the holiday site.

-  The contact section of the web page has a link in the navbar of the site so that the user can quickly access this are of the webpage.
+  The contact section of the web page has a link in the navbar (which was implemented from Bootstrap) of the site so that the user can quickly access this are of the webpage.

   * Test
+  To test that the cob=ntact section was easliy accessible from the navbar I tested the links to ensure that it was working correctly.

   * Result